OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 ** Snowpack Statistics organized By Basin **

 There are multiple basins in the watershed basin shapefile input.
-For every day of proecessed SNODAS data, new daily statistics are produced for each individual basin.
+For every day of processedSNODAS data, new daily statistics are produced for each individual basin.
 The output snowpack statistics organized by basin are contained within .csv files.
 There is one
 .csv file for each basin of the watershed basin shapefile input.
 Each row of the byBasin .csv file represents the daily snowpack statistics.
-As a new date of SNODAS data is processed by the SNODAS Tools, a new row is appended to each byBsin .csv file with the newly calculated statistics.
+As a new date of SNODAS data is processed by the SNODAS Tools, a new row is appended to each byBasin .csv file with the newly calculated statistics.

 Refer to the [processedData\\5_CalculateStatistics\\StatisticsbyBasin\\](#processeddata925_calculatestatistics92statisticsbybasin92)